Know about these 3 Different Types of Working Capital

 • Working capital can be used to fund business expansion.

-• Different types of working capital affect the organization's ability to face challenging situations, seasonal sale fluctuations, and much more.
-For instance, a company can be prepared by making extra purchases from the suppliers for an upcoming busy month while meeting its other financial obligations when comparatively less revenue is generated.
+• Different types of working capital affect the organization’s ability to face challenging situations, seasonal sales fluctuations, and much more.
+For instance, a company can be prepared by making extra purchases from suppliers for an upcoming busy month while meeting its other financial obligations when comparatively less revenue is generated.

 Different Types of Working Capital